-The assumption of this study is based on the belief that the level of work effectiveness of tax institutions or government agencies directly influences public awareness of paying taxes.
+The assumption of this study is based on the belief that the level of work effectiveness of tax institutions or government agencies has a direct influence on public awareness in paying taxes.
 This assumption assumes that institutions or agencies that operate efficiently and responsively can provide better information services to the public, facilitate effective tax education campaigns, and increase citizens' compliance with tax obligations (Marginson, 2019; Nieuwenhuijsen et al., 2020; Vyas & Butakhieo, 2021).
-Thus, it is assumed that work effectiveness is critical in shaping a climate that supports increasing public awareness of the role and benefits of tax payment for development and common welfare.
+Thus, it is assumed that work effectiveness is a key factor in shaping a climate that supports increasing public awareness of the role and benefits of tax payment for development and common welfare.